JohnKaul/jcreate/readme.md

        jail.confg=setup.sh
     }
 ```
-Using this example configuation file, `jcreate` will:
+Using this example configuration file, `jcreate` will:
 1. Extract the userland (if it does not already exist).
 2. Install the packages listed in the "packages" file.
 3. Copy in the "setup.sh" script and execute it.